ldubost/sports-skill/README.md

 this service requires a server to treat the results and manage the sources.
 The code for this server is an XWiki Application provided here: https://github.com/ldubost/xwiki-sports-skill/ which currently supports only the Tennis French Open 2019.

-You can see a demo here mycroftsports.mp3
+You can hear a demo here https://raw.githubusercontent.com/ldubost/sports-skill/master/mycroftsports.mp3

 ## Examples
 * "Tennis results for"